-Day 4 | Suðuroy Island and Sumba, Faroe Islands
+Day 4: Suðuroy Island and Sumba, Faroe Islands

-The southwest coast of Suðuroy Island features dramatic cliffs that tower above the Atlantic Ocean.
-The western side of the island is a breeding site for seabirds, including northern fulmars, European storm petrels, European shags, black-legged kittiwakes, Atlantic puffins, common guillemots, and black guillemots.
-The village of Sumba—population 239—is a stronghold of Faroese chain dancing.
+Suðuroy Island, Faroes, is famed for its dramatic cliffs towering over the North Atlantic.
+It’s a paradise for bird, including northern fulmars, European storm petrels, European shags, black-legged kittiwakes, Atlantic puffins, common guillemots, and black guillemots.
+The village of Sumba, population 239, occupied since the seventh century, is a stronghold of Faroese chain dancing.
 Hiking is excellent in the foothills of nearby Beinisvøro Mountain, affording spectacular, panoramic views of the region.

-Day 5 | Tórshavn, Faroe Islands
+Day 5: Tórshavn, Faroe Islands

-Day 6 | Western Faroe Islands
+Day 6-7: Western Faroe Islands

-Day 7 | Mykines Island
+Day 8: Mykines Island

-Day 9 | Heimaey, Vestmannaeyjar (Westman Islands)
+Day 10: Heimaey, Vestmannaeyjar (Westman Islands)

 Day 11 | Reykjavík